 Disa also was less than enthusiastic about Feature Animation’s future slate of films.
 When master animator Eric Goldberg temporarily left Disney to direct the animation in Looney Tunes: Back In Action, Disa – one of Goldberg’s former trainees – went with him.
 Warner Bros. offered Disa his own directorial project, Wings.
 But Disa believed “there wasn’t a commitment to doing animated films” at the studio.
 He created the TV series Creepwood for Warner Bros., though Cartoon Network ultimately passed on the project.
 When Disney asked their prodigal son to return, Disa obliged.

 With all his experience, Disa knew he was up to the task of directing Dwarfs, but only if he could do it on his own terms.
 As much as he loved DisneyToons, he hated how many of their projects lagged in development purgatory for years.
-Disa was determined not to let Dwarfs fall into that trap, but he had one major hurdle to avoid: development execs.
+Disa was determined to not let Dwarfs fall into that trap, but he had one major hurdle to avoid: development execs.

 Typically, development execs are responsible for overseeing a project’s screenplay, with heavy consideration toward the tone, market and audience targeted for the film.
 But based on his experiences, Disa describes many development execs in animation a little differently: “They tend to be these people who come into rooms and pitch ideas without trying to execute those ideas themselves.
-Then after you’ve made their changes, they just pitch more blue-sky ideas.”
+Then, after you’ve made their changes, they just pitch more blue-sky ideas.”

 Disa credits this “dysfunctional system” as a major reason why many DisneyToon projects were of a lesser quality.
 Some projects, such as two Dumbo sequels and four Wizard Of Oz movies, never even reached completion.
 “Our creative executives used to say, ‘Let’s make a Snow White prequel,’ so people could charge lunches and talk about it without actually starting it.
 ‘Maybe we’ll hire a writer; maybe we’ll just sit around and talk to the writer.
 Maybe he’s not really the writer, but maybe we’ll have him do a treatment.
 Heck, maybe we’ll have five different treatments done with five different plots.
 Maybe we’ll read them – or maybe we won’t.’
 As long as these executives stayed employed, they were perfectly happy to keep this going.”